Peer Relational Difficulties

 • Get picked on, teased, harassed, bullied, cyber-bullied

-• Find sexual identity and issues of dating confusing
+• Find sexual identity and issues of dating confusing and troubling

 • Feel pressured to follow other kids’ behaviors